 Employment of EU/EFTA citizens

-One of the numerous agreements signed between Switzerland and the EU is the agreement on the free movement of persons (including recognition of professional diplomas), entered into force on 1 June 2002.
-Similar rules are applicable to Iceland, Norway, Liechtenstein (EFTA countries).
+One of the numerous agreements signed between Switzerland and the EU is the agreement on free movement of persons (including recognition of professional diplomas), entered into force on 1 June 2002.
+Similar rules are applicable with Iceland, Norway, Liechtenstein (EFTA countries).

 The Swiss tax year runs from 1 January to 31 December.